maxime-rainville/github-access-audit/README.md

 ## Overview

-This simple Silverstripe CMS project provides a way to review everyone who has access to repos on a specific GitHub org.
+This simple Silverstripe CMS project provides a way to review everyone who has access to repos on a specific GitHub org or packages on Packagist.

 This is not meant to be some long live project.
 Basically you just use it to get the data you need and blast it afterwards.